gromacs/gromacs/docs/release-notes/bugs-fixed.rst

 checkpoint files for Berendsen pressuring-coupling runs, since the previous-step pressure is no longer stored.

-Add missing Ewald correction for PME-User
+Added missing Ewald correction for PME-User
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 With :mdp-value:`coulombtype=PME-User`, the Ewald mesh energy was not subtracted leading to (very) incorrect Coulomb energies and forces.

 Fixes :issue:`2286`

-Fix incorrect dV/dlambda for walls
+Fixed incorrect dV/dlambda for walls
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 The free-energy derivative dV/dlambda for walls, which can be perturbed by changing atom types of non-wall atoms, only contained the B-state contribution.

 Fixes :issue:`2267`

 Supported OpenMP for orientation restraints
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 Previously this was broken, but has been fixed and is now tested and supported.

 Fixed orientation restraint reference
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""